4-H Saskatchewan

 • Previous experience in a summer camp environment.

-• Previous experience leading recreation/sport/art/music based activities (coaching, music lessons, etc.)
+• Previous experience leading recreation/sport/art/music-based activities (coaching, music lessons, etc.)

 • 4-H knowledge or experience.